Return to Home

 Tax Situation

 High-income earners may prefer tax-free municipal bonds in their SAA, whereas retirees might prefer dividend stocks.
+Consider tax-advantaged accounts (401k, IRA, Roth IRA) for optimal asset location.

 Standard SAA Risk Profiles